 Services are offered to provide support and advocacy to ensure a sense of belonging and success in and out of the classroom for all students.
 Mount Mary University is committed to developmental advising, utilizing a faculty-based advising model.
-Advising & Career Development helps students make connections with faculty, staff, other students and resources on campus and supports advising efforts campus-wide.
-Students receive information about Mount Mary University course requirements, major, minor, and certificate offerings and options, and the academic advising process.
-Professionals in the office assist students with academic planning, course selection, and registration guidance and they advise undeclared students.
 Students receive assistance in all stages of academic and career planning.